De Havilland Comet: Overview

 The Comet was an all-metal low-wing cantilever monoplane powered by four jet engines; it had a four-place cockpit occupied by two pilots, a flight engineer, and a navigator.
 The clean, low-drag design of the aircraft featured many design elements that were fairly uncommon at the time, including a swept-wing leading edge, integral wing fuel tanks, and four-wheel bogie main undercarriage units designed by de Havilland.
-Two pairs of turbojet engines (on the Comet 1s, Halford H.2 Ghosts, subsequently known as de Havilland Ghost 50 Mk1s) were buried into the wings.
+Two pairs of turbojet engines (on the Comet 1s, Halford H.2 Ghosts, subsequently known as de Havilland Ghost 50 Mk1s) were buried in the wings.

 The original Comet was the approximate length of, but not as wide as, the later Boeing 737-100, and carried fewer people in a significantly more-spacious environment.
 BOAC installed 36 reclining "slumberseats" with 45 in centres on its first Comets, allowing for greater leg room in front and behind; Air France had 11 rows of seats with four seats to a row installed on its Comets.
 Large picture window views and table seating accommodations for a row of passengers afforded a feeling of comfort and luxury unusual for transportation of the period.
 Amenities included a galley that could serve hot and cold food and drinks, a bar, and separate men's and women's toilets.
 Provisions for emergency situations included several life rafts stored in the wings near the engines, and individual life vests were stowed under each seat.

 One of the most striking aspects of Comet travel was the quiet, "vibration-free flying" as touted by BOAC.
-For passengers used to propeller-driven airliners, smooth and quiet jet flight was a novel experience.
+For passengers used to piston-engined propeller-driven airliners, smooth and quiet jet flight was a novel experience.